One eye on midterms, Dems ease up on approach to virus

 Biden on Thursday called the efforts by members of his own party to ease restrictions “probably premature,” though he acknowledged it was a tough call for leaders.

-White House officials noted that the Democratic mask roll-backs coincided with sharply declining cases as a two-month nationwide surge in cases from the omicron variant was showing signs of ebbing.
+White House officials noted that the Democratic mask rollbacks coincided with sharply declining cases as a two-month nationwide surge in cases from the omicron variant was showing signs of ebbing.

 Even as Biden has shown reluctance, top Democrats are applauding the shift.